 If it is clogged, all that’s needed is a quick clean.
 But if your vents are clean, check that your check valves aren’t stuck or frozen.
 Your check valve should be pointed to ‘discharge’.
 Any frozen discharge pipes can also be carefully warmed to melt the ice inside it.

 Another potential cause of your loud sump pump is that the pump’s impeller needs cleaning.
 Unfortunately, this shouldn’t be done by yourself.
-Call Clover Services to help out if you suspect that this is the cause.
+Call Clover Contracting to help out if you suspect that this is the cause.

 My sump pump is gurgling